HSF/hsf.github.io/activity-coordination.md

 Another route for a group is that instead of group specific meetings, organise contributors to the [HSF Seminar Series]({{ site.baseurl }}/meetings/hsf-seminars.html).
-This meeting has a regular cadence and would usually attract many people who are not particularly experts on the topic, so the subjects should be accessible to a general scientific audience.
+These meetings have a regular cadence and would usually attract many people who are not particularly experts on the topic, so the subjects should be accessible to a general scientific audience.